 - Belief that your product or service is awesome

 - Openness to receive support and upgrade your financial set point

-- Ready to invest time to plan, strategize, and get creative
+- Readiness to invest time to plan, strategize, and get creative

-- Commitment to market in a way that feels authentic to you and your brand (no matter how much the experts tell you otherwise).
+- Commitment to marketing in a way that feels authentic to you and your brand (no matter how much the experts tell you otherwise).

-- Beta tested your idea with great results (people loved it and you can create a system for delivering)
+- Beta test your idea with great results (people loved it and you can create a system for delivering)